 THE MODERN MINT BLOG

-Phillyrea is a shrub we came across a fair few years ago, in our search for clippable topiary shrubs for my own topiary work.
+Phillyrea is a shrub I came across a fair few years ago, in my search for clippable topiary shrubs for my own topiary work.

 It seems to have been out of favour a long time – this piece about the plant by Mary Keen is from 2004, encouraging gardeners to try it out.
 But those 13 years pale in comparison to the last time it was popular – in the 17th and 18th centuries!

 This Blog About Phillyrea Teaches You…

 - Shows photos of it as beautiful topiary, as well as a mature plant

 - Suggests the tool you need to prune it